Build multiple pre-aggregates using AML Extend

 }

-Just like that, we reduced 66 lines of codes into 35 lines of codes, making it more maintainable and more readable at the same time.
+Just like that, we reduced 66 lines of code into 35 lines of code, making it more maintainable and more readable at the same time.

 AML Extend has made this so convenient!